Tumor growth with a necrotic core as an obstacle problem in pressure: Model introduction

 And following the terminology from the theory of the obstacle problem, the domain $\Omega(t)$ is divided into two parts: the coincidence set $\Lambda(t)$ and the non-coincidence set $N(t)$, defined via \eqref{def:necrotic}

 As discussed in the introduction, $\Lambda(t)$ is interpreted as the necrotic core and we might view $N(t)$ as the proliferating rim, i.e. the saturation region inside the tumor bulk.

 Also, by the classical theory we have a super-solution inequality in the distributional sense.
-This in particular implies that $G\leq 0$ in the interior of $\Lambda(t)$, which indicates that cell are suffering the lack of nutrients in this domain.
+This in particular implies that $G\leq 0$ in the interior of $\Lambda(t)$, which indicates that cells are suffering from the lack of nutrients in this domain.

 Another classical result on obstacle problem states which describes the local behavior of pressure near the boundary of the necrotic core.